ManageIQ/manageiq-documentation/installing_on_vmware_vsphere/_topics/installation.md

 6. Select the host on which you want to run the run the {{ site.data.product.title_short }}
     appliance, and click **Next**.

-7. Navigate to, and select the resource pool where you want to run the
+7. Browse to, and select the resource pool where you want to run the
     {{ site.data.product.title_short }} appliance and click **Next**.

 8. Select a datastore to store the deployed {{ site.data.product.title_short }} appliance,